Paragraph by paragraph analysis and tutorial with Python

 Summary: This paragraph derives the conditions (through derivatives) for maximum likelihood estimation of the logistic function parameters:

-1. The partial derivatives of the log-likelihood with respect to parameters aa and bb are given by:
+1. The partial derivatives of the log-likelihood with respect to parameters and are given by:

 2. Setting these derivatives to zero yields the maximum likelihood conditions: